gvp-study/FCND-Motion-Planning/motion_planning.md

 ##### Prune using RayTracing

-I experimented with another pruning function using ray tracing using the Bresenham algorithm on the same path points.
+I implemented another pruning function using ray tracing using the Bresenham algorithm on the same path points.
 The result was a significant reduction in waypoints from the previous prune_path_collinearity function.
 The prune_path_bresenham is shown below and the resulting path with green waypoints is shown below.

 ```python
 def prune_path_bresenham(grid, path):